 - Our professional, highly-respected staff and invited guest grief specialists present this excellent training/workshop

-- Following the 18-hour required training and review, each volunteer is placed in a group according to their availability and our needs
+- Following the required training and review, each volunteer is placed in a group according to their availability and our needs

 - We ask for a minimum 10-month volunteer commitment (3 ½ hours twice per month) to provide continuity within the grief support groups